 RIIFF is a qualifying event for the Canadian Screen Awards.

 Our most notable prizes are the selection of Best Short Film Live Action (Grand Prize), Best Documentary Short (Grand Prize), and Best Animated Short (Grand Prize) that in turn are eligible for nomination by the Academy of Motion Picture Arts and Sciences.

-Sixty Three (63) films that were either premiered or discovered at RIIFF have gone on to receive Oscar ® nominations.
-From this pool, ten (10) have gone on to win the coveted award.
+Eighty Four (84) films that were either premiered or discovered at RIIFF have gone on to receive Oscar ® nominations.
+From this pool, fourteen (14) have gone on to win the coveted award.

 RIIFF also recognizes excellence in a number of categories, including Best Feature Film,

 Best Feature Documentary Film, and Best Director.
 Juried and Audience Choice Awards aim to highlight filmmakers who are pushing the medium of film to new and unexplored territories.
 For a complete list of 2021 awards, please go to this URL: http://www.film-festival.org/award21.php

 To view industry, screenplay competition, and other awards: http://www.film-festival.org/awards.php

 There are no category restrictions.
 Each work is juried solely on its own merits.
 The Festival seeks any combination of inventive, incisive, bold, vital and otherwise provocative work of any style or genre.